Capitol Security Enhancements

 General Public

-As of January 2022, the general public is able to access the Capitol Building through:
+The general public is able to access the Capitol Building through:

 State Employees